Mid-Career Fellowships Outline Stage 2022-23 guidance notes

 Application sharing: You can invite other contributors to join the application.
-All contributors must be registered on the Flexi-Grant grants management system and mark their work as ‘Complete’ before you can submit your application.
+All contributors must be registered on Flexi-Grant and mark their work as ‘Complete’ before you can submit your application.

 Application deletion: You can delete your application at any time although it is often a lot easier to just re-edit your existing application.
 We will be able to recover a deleted application for a period of seven days after deletion.
 After this, it will be permanently removed from the system.

 Application returned for editing: The Organisation Approver can return your application to you for further editing, but the original deadline remains in place.
 If your application is returned to you for editing, then you must resubmit it again before the deadline and allow enough time for your employing institution to approve it.

 Guidance: In the tables below, you will find in the left-hand column each question as set out in the application sections and in the right-hand column useful guidance on its completion.

 Further clarification: If any of this advice is unclear, or you need further information, please do not hesitate to seek clarification from the British Academy’s Research Funding Office (contact details at the end of these notes).